flashrom/flashrom/doc/classic_cli_manpage.rst

 AUTHORS
 -------

-Andrew Morgan, Anastasia Klimchuk, Carl-Daniel Hailfinger, Claus Gindhart, David Borg, David Hendricks, Dominik Geyer, Edward O'Callaghan, Eric Biederman, Giampiero Giancipoli, Helge Wagner, Idwer Vollering, Joe Bao, Joerg Fischer, Joshua Roys, Kyösti Mälkki, Luc Verhaegen, Li-Ta Lo, Mark Marshall, Markus Boas, Mattias Mattsson, Michael Karcher, Nikolay Petukhov, Patrick Georgi, Peter Lemenkov, Peter Stuge, Reinder E.N. de Haan, Ronald G. Minnich, Ronald Hoogenboom, Sean Nelson, Stefan Reinauer, Stefan Tauner, Stefan Wildemann, Stephan Guilloux, Steven James, Urja Rannikko, Uwe Hermann, Wang Qingpei, Yinghai Lu and others, please see the **flashrom** git history for details.
+More than 350 authors have contributed to Flashrom over its life.
+Each individual is credited in the `hall of fame <https://flashrom.org/about_flashrom/hall_of_fame.html>`_, or author metadata can be found in the git history.

 All still active authors can be reached via `the mailing list <flashrom\@flashrom.org>`_.

 This manual page was written by `Uwe Hermann <uwe\@hermann-uwe.de>`_, Carl-Daniel Hailfinger, Stefan Tauner and others.
 It is licensed under the terms of the GNU GPL (version 2 or later).